Victorian Names for Girls

 Adah: A particularly favored biblical name among Victorian-era nobles and royalty.

-Anna: Saint Anna (spelled as 'Saint Anne' in English) was the Virgin Mary's mother.
-In the New Testament, a prophetess who saw Jesus as the Messiah was called Anna.
+Anna: Saint Anna (spelled as ‘Saint Anne’ in English) was the Virgin Mary’s mother.
+In the New Testament, a prophetess who saw Jesus as the Messiah, the Christ, was called Anna.
+The name Anna is often associated with grace and is sometimes interpreted as a 'gift' from God.

 Felix: As a biblical title, Felix is defined as a “happy” and “prosperous” person.
 It is also the title of an Anglo-Saxon saint.